geophysical discovery lab [gdl]

 partners in crime, and acknowledgements

 PARTNERS IN CRIME: This project was tackled with the continuous and essential help of Brian Passerella, Hanna Flamme, Glenna Drookston, and Dana Sirota.
-They were amazing collaborators on this fun laboratory project.
+They were amazing collaborators who stood by my side and contributed significant time to the design and construction of this fun laboratory project.

 ACKNOWLEDGEMENTS: Many institutions, companies, and individuals contributed to the development of this wonderful outdoor laboratory.
 Their support has been in the form of approvals, funding, target donations and discounts, guidance, modeling, and labor.
 We gratefully acknowledge: CSM Technology Fee Committee; every student registered at CSM in Fall 2017 for paying into the Technology Fee fund; Department of Geophysics at CSM; Yaoguo Li; Terry Young; Tom Boyd; Michelle Szobody; Gary Olhoeft; John Bradford; Brandon Dugan; Chris Cocallas; Ramona Graves; Mike Bowker; Whitney Trainor-Guitton; Andrei Swidinsky; Chaeli Trost; Adam Mangel; Fall 2017 CSM GP Field Methods Class; Amy Walker [USACE Eng. & Support Center]; Ryan North [USACE-ERDC / NecroSearch]; Seth Hanes [USGS]; Andy Kass [USGS]; Ben Bloss [USGS]; Paul Bedrosian [USGS]; Hunter Knox [SNL]; Tim Johnson [PNNL]; Raymond Spinhirne [my father-in-law who built the toe-pincher coffin]; Wendy Thomas [Pioneer Landscape Center-Golden CO]; and from FCI Constructors: Keith Emrick, Logan Lenz, Dean Cinocco, Tony Seidling, Craig Weitzel, and Rigo Ortega